sci-42ver/SICP_SDF/sicp_notes.md

 - Although 6.001 lect06 recommends the comment doc, I don't have time to write that for each function.
 I will do that when working for one company.
 - I may probably skip some obscure words like "the plethora of declarable data structures" since it doesn't influence understanding programming.
 - https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/errata.html seems to be already contained in sicp.pdf by "Page 112, line 2 of exercise 2.30" is already contained.
+## whether it is needed to read *course lecs/notes* after reading the SICP book and doing its exercises
+### lacked by the book but included in 6.001 lec
+- lec11
+  - Stack example
 # Scheme func notices
 - `atan`
   > the value returned will be the one in the range minus pi (exclusive) to pi (inclusive).